-To apply the Sard-Smale theorem, we need to know that $d\pi(u,J)$ is a Fredholm operator; in fact, it turns out that $d\pi(u,J)$ not only is Fredholm but has the same index and same kernel as the linearization \eqref{eqn:linearization2} that defines Fredholm regularity, thus every regular value of $\pi$ belongs to~$\jJ_\reg$.
+To apply the Sard-Smale theorem, we need to know that $d\pi(u,J)$ is a Fredholm operator.
+In the unconstrained case $Z=M$, it turns out that $d\pi(u,J)$ not only is Fredholm but has the same index and the same kernel as the linearization \eqref{eqn:linearization2} that defines Fredholm regularity, thus every regular value of $\pi$ belongs to~$\jJ_\reg$.
 A similar argument works in the constrained case, and the Sard-Smale theorem will thus imply that $\jJ_\reg$ is dense, as claimed by Prop.~\ref{prop:dense}.

-In fact, the argument implies that the set of regular almost complex structures is of second category in $\jJ_\epsilon$, and you may at this point be wondering why that doesn't already prove Theorem~\ref{thm:generic}.
-The answer is that we cannot simply choose $\jJ_\epsilon$ to be $\jJ(M,\omega)$, as the latter with its natural $C^\infty$-topology is not a Banach manifold, so the Sard-Smale theorem does not apply.
-We are thus forced to choose a somewhat less natural space of varying almost complex structures, with a sufficiently different topology so that a Baire subset of $\jJ_\epsilon$ is not obviously a Baire subset of $\jJ(M,\omega)$, though we will easily see that it is dense.
-Extending density to ``genericity'' will require an extra argument, given in the next section.
+In fact, the argument implies that the set of regular almost complex structures is a Baire subset of $\jJ_\epsilon$, and you may at this point be wondering why that doesn't already prove Theorem~\ref{thm:generic}.
+The answer is that we cannot simply choose $\jJ_\epsilon$ to be $\jJ(M,\omega\,;\,\uU,\Jfix)$, as the latter with its natural $C^\infty$-topology is not a Banach manifold, so the Sard-Smale theorem does not apply.
+We are thus forced to choose a somewhat less natural space of varying almost complex structures, with a sufficiently different topology so that a Baire subset of $\jJ_\epsilon$ is not obviously a Baire subset of $\jJ(M,\omega\,;\,\uU,\Jfix)$, though we will easily see that it is dense.
+Extending density to ``genericity'' will require an additional topological argument, given in the next subsection.

 We now carry out the details, starting with the definition of the Banach manifold~$\jJ_\epsilon$.
 It will be convenient to have explicit local charts for the manifold of compatible complex structures on a vector space, as provided by the following exercise.